 Once your puppy has accepted his new home, which may take a few days, then it would be time for him to spend his nights in the kennel.

-Before we leave him alone overnight, we will have introduced him to his kennel during the daytime, making it a pleasurable affair and maybe feeding him his lunch inside the kennel and leaving him in there, for just a few minutes at a time while he sniffs around and becomes familiar with the smell of his new home.
+Before you leave him alone overnight, you will have introduced him to his kennel during the daytime, making it a pleasurable affair and maybe feeding him his lunch inside the kennel.

 Your dog will need to be able to get outside for fresh air, to use the toilet and, if the weather is nice he might just decide to sunbathe.